phylo42/PEWO/README.md

 Procedure | Snakefile | Description
 --- | --- | ---
 Accuracy (ND + eND) | eval_accuracy.smk | Given a reference tree/alignment, compute both the "Node Distance" and "expected Node Distance" for a set of software and a set of conditions.
+This procedure is based on a pruning approach and an important parameter is the number of prunings that is run (see documentation).
 Ressources | eval_ressources.smk | Given a reference tree/alignment and a set of query reads, measures CPU/RAM consumptions for a set of software and a set of conditions.
+An important parameter is the number of repeats from which mean consumptions will be deduced (see documentation).
 Likelihood Improvement | eval_likelihood.smk | Given a reference tree/alignment, compute Node Distance and expected Node Distance for a set of software and a set of conditions.

 **3. Setup the workflow by editing config.yaml :**

 The file config.yaml is where you setup the workflow.
 It contains 4 sections:
-* *Workflow Configuration*
+* *Workflow configuration*
+The most important section: set the working directory, the input tree/alignment on which to evaluate placements, the number of pruning experiments or experiment repeats (see procedures).
 * *Per software configuration*
+Select a panel of parameters and parameters values for each software.
+Measurements will be operated for every parameter combinations.
 * *Options common to all software*
+Mostly related to the formatting of the jplace outputs.
+Note that these options will impact expected Node Distances.
 * *Evolutionary model*
+Very basic definition of the evolutionary model used in the procedures.
+Currently, only GTR+G (nucleotides), JTT+G, WAG+G and LG+G (amino acids) are supported.

 **4. Test your workflow :**